 The surname Knish was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Knish family
+Early History of the Knish family

 This web page shows only a small excerpt of our Knish research.
 Another 103 words (7 lines of text) covering the year 1522 is included under the topic Early Knish History in all our PDF Extended History products and printed products wherever possible.